The Elementary Theory of the Frobenius Automorphisms

 We extend the terminology to $\ZCV$ by additivity.

-(We could instead count the points of $X(S)_{q,h}$ with their geometric multiplicities, or with appropriate intersection multiplicities; asymptotically this makes no difference, and so we chose the approach involving least irrelevant complications.)
+\<{remark} \rm We could instead count the points of $X(S)_{q,h}$ with their geometric multiplicities, or with appropriate intersection multiplicities; asymptotically this makes no difference.
+However, it is natural to extend the definition to non-reduced schemes $S$.
+In this case one should count points with geometric multiplicities. \>{remark}